-See https://your.yale.edu/policies-procedures/policies/4400-service-animals-andemotional-support-animals#1.
+To read the policy, visit https://your.yale.edu/policies-procedures/policies/4400-service-animals-and-emotional-support-animals#4400.1.
 Students must first register their service animal with Student Accessibility Services (SAS) before they are permitted to bring their service animal to the building.
 Service animals registered with SAS are welcome at YSN.
 This includes during classes, meetings, and other events.
 Non-service animals (pets) are not permitted with the exception of planned occasions, and require prior approval from YSN.